Draft Options Paper, Growth Management and Housing Strategy

 During this stage we are asking for community input so that we can make sure the project is on the right track.

-This project is open for feedback until 4pm, Friday 22 March 2024.
+This project was open for feedback until 4pm, Friday 22 March 2024.

 We want you to have your say on a range of suggested options that might help accommodate our growing population and workforce until 2041.
 About the options: